dat-ecosystem-archive/hyperdrive-http/readme.md

   Hyperdrive-Version: 4
   ```
 - `live` - If set to `true` will reload a directly listing if the archive receives updates.
+- `footer` - Add a footer to your HTML page.
+Automatically adds archive version number to footer.

 ### URL Format